codingforpleasure/customized-workspace/Ubuntu/useful-resources/metrics.md

 * **x-axis** shows the **False Positive Rate**, which is **(1-Specificity)**.

-the ROC curve shows how the recall vs precision relationship changes as we vary the threshold for identifying a positive in our model.

 plots the true positive rate (TPR) versus the false positive rate (FPR) as a function of the model’s threshold for classifying a positive